draftbit/avatar-generator/README.md

 ## Contributing

-Personas is built on GatsbyJS.
+Personas is built using Gatsby and Rescript.
 Setup instructions are straight forward:

-- `npm install -g bs-platform` installs reasonml
+- `yarn`
-- `yarn && yarn develop` starts the gatsby server
+- `yarn develop` starts the Gatsby server
-- `yarn re:watch` starts the reasonml compiler
+- `yarn re:watch` starts the Rescript compiler

 > Note that the first time you get set up you'll need to run `npx patch-package`
 > to fix an error with one of `avatar-generator`'s dependencies.